AugustoL/developers/book/tutorials/how-to-publish-inventory.md

 # How to publish inventory

-In this tutorial, you will learn how tu publish the simplest offering
+In this tutorial, you will learn how to publish a very simple offer.
-possible: Your apartment for a period of your vacation.

 ## Requirements